'I robbed the family': Justo Smoker admits killing Amish teen as new details of her death emerge [update]

 He said he has thought about Stoltzfoos and the life he cut short.

-The then turned to his adoptive father and biological brother and other family members, who were seated in the back row of the courtroom, and apologized to them.
+He then turned to his father and biological brother and other family members, who were seated in the back row of the courtroom, and apologized to them.

 "I was raised better than this.
 I am better than this ...
 I was loved better than this.
 I am sorry," he said.